romagny13/react-form-validation/README.md

 * Select
 * TextArea

-## Create a form with binding and validation
+## Example: form with binding and validation

 UserForm